This post may contain affiliate links. Please read my disclosure policy.

 What are Deviled Eggs?

 There are so many ways to make deviled eggs.
-Some have relish, others add vinegar or mustard.
-But I make mine the way my grandmother and mother always made them.
-And I think these are so good because they are simple and classic and perfect anytime.
+Some have relish; others add vinegar or mustard.
+But I make mine the way my grandmother and mother always did.
+I love that theirs were simple, classic, and perfect anytime.
+They are delicious served as written or with optional toppings if you’d like.

 How to Make Classic Deviled Eggs

-1. Hard Boil the Eggs
+Hard Boil the Eggs

-To make deviled eggs, you’ll start with hard boiled eggs.
-There are a few ways to make them.
+You’ll start with hard-boiled eggs.
+There are a few ways to make them:

-2. Peel and Chill the Eggs
+Peel and Chill the Eggs

 After you’ve made your boiled eggs with the method you prefer, you’ll peel them.
 I give some tips for easy peeling with each of those methods.

-After you peel them, you will want to chill them for at least an hour to overnight.
-Place the peeled eggs in a bowl, cover them tightly, and place them in the refrigerator.
-This is important because they are much easier to slice when they are cold.
+Then, after they are peeled, chill them for at least an hour to overnight in the refrigerator in a tightly covered bowl or airtight storage container.
+This is important because they are much easier to slice when cold.
 I generally do this the night before or even a couple of days before I am going to make my deviled eggs.

-3. Slice the Eggs
+Slice the Eggs

 Slice the cold eggs lengthwise.

-4. Prepare the Deviled Egg Filling
+Prepare the Deviled Egg Filling

-5. Fill the Egg Whites
+Fill the Egg Whites

 Finally, you will grab two spoons for the quickest way to fill your eggs.
 After you’ve filled the eggs, place them in the refrigerator until serving.

-You can also make more decorative eggs if you wish.
-If using this method to fill your eggs, you will need to put your egg yolk mixture back into the refrigerator for at least an hour.
-Then, spoon the egg mixture into a pastry bag and use a decorator tip to pipe the mixture into your egg whites.
-Again, make sure to refrigerate until ready to serve.
+You can also make more decorative eggs as well.
+If using this method to fill your eggs, put your egg yolk mixture back into the refrigerator for at least an hour.
+Then, spoon the egg mixture into a piping bag and use a decorator tip to pipe the mixture into your egg whites.

-Ways to Serve Deviled Eggs
+What to Serve with Deviled Eggs

-You can enjoy with so many other foods and for so many occasions, but here are a few of my favorite foods to partner with them and times to serve them.
+You can enjoy them with so many other foods and for many occasions, but here are a few of my favorite foods to partner with and times to serve them.

 - For Easter and other holidays with Coca Cola Glazed Ham

-- At a Cookout with Grilled Chicken , Southern Baked Beans and Coleslaw
+- At a Cookout with Grilled Chicken, Southern Baked Beans, and Coleslaw

 - As an appetizer on a buffet table